oskarsinger/hosinger/weekly_progress.md

 * If we start looking at MDPs or semi-MDPs, should think about showing the submodularity of the Bellman equation updates.
 If we can show a submodular property to the dynamic programming problem, we can put nice error bounds on it.

-* There are definitely multiple opportunities to apply the delayed rewards algorithms on this data set.
+* There are definitely multiple opportunities to apply the delayed rewards algorithms on Yaya's data set.
 I can think of a couple examples of actions with delayed but incremental feedback:
     * The spread of the virus is a delayed effect of the action of innoculation.
     * The extent of success of a treatment could be a delayed reward of the treatment.